 6. Don’t forget to wash before you use them.

-Method 2 – With the stems
+Method 2 – Store mint with the stems

 Things needed – A mason jar or any glass bottle, water and plastic bag to cover